Type to search...

 Geisha Entertainment

-The best way to enjoy geisha entertainment is to make arrangements through a private tour agency like mine.
-Or, if you simply want to understand more about geisha culture, see my Kyoto Geisha page.
+The best way to enjoy geisha entertainment is to make arrangements through a private tour agency like.
+Or, if you simply want to understand more about geisha culture, see Kyoto Geisha page.

 You can also enjoy an evening of geisha entertainment with a group of other diners at the Gion Hatanaka Maiko Evening.
 You can stay at the Gion Hatanaka too — it’s a comfortable ryokan well used to foreign guests.
 (Please Note: Gion Hatanaka is now permanently closed.)